micahdbak/simon-fraser-credit-union/README.md

 #Network Checks will inform the user how many packets are waiting to be processed in the server.
 Returns a String.

 network_request(network_id: str)
-#Network Requests will gram the oldest stored packet in the network que return it to you as a string and the remove the packet from the que.
+#Network Requests will grab the oldest stored packet in the network que return it to you as a string and the remove the packet from the que.

 network_status()
 #Will return if the Network Server is Online